BlueAndi/DroidControlShip/README.md

 #### Run without Webots launcher

-This can be choosen in case the simulation waits just for one robot.
+This can be chosen in case the simulation waits just for one robot.

 PlatformIO project tasks --> &lt;APP-NAME&gt; --> General --> Upload